 Set a Budget You Can Stick To

-Once you know how about how much your trip will set you back, you can work on securing the money you actually need.
-It’s bad enough to borrow money for a trip in the first place, so you don’t want to borrow more than required.
+Once you know how much your trip will set you back, you can secure the money you actually need.
+You don’t want to borrow more than required.

 Compare Personal Loans and Credit Cards